 As I started working on this column this past week, I knew I needed to write about mothers since it is Mother’s Day.
+You write about mothers on Mother’s Day.
 I don’t have a specific point to make, but I do have a few rambling thoughts about moms.

-Next, sometimes everyone needs a momma.
+Next, there are times that everyone needs a momma.
 As it is with so many things, you don’t really realize how special something, or someone is, until they are gone.
 My mother passed away over twenty years ago.
 And there have been plenty of times since then I could have used one of those hugs, a sympathetic ear, or an encouraging word from her.

 About a month after my mother passed away, I caught a bad cold.
 I was sitting in my car, feeling miserable, outside the pharmacy, after getting some cold medicine.
 I thought to myself, “I’ve got to call Momma and tell her how sick I am, so I can get some pity.”
 Then it hit me.
 I can’t do it anymore, she’s gone.

+Enough with the rambling thought about mothers.
 While writing this column, I realized there actually was a specific point that I want to make.
-And it’s the same one I made last year on Mother’s Day.
+And it’s the same one I’ve made the past few years on Mother’s Day.
 It is, when it’s too late, it’s too late.
 You may be busy with other obligations today, and they may be legitimate.
-It may be a hassle to make that connection.
+It may be a hassle to make that connection with your mother.
 But I can tell you that there will be a time down the road when you will be glad you did.
 And if you don’t, you’ll wish you had.

 Mac McPhail, raised in Sampson County, lives in Clinton and can be reached at firstname.lastname@example.org.